Skip to main content

 3) How does necropolitics differ from colonial rationality?

-4) In what ways does Africa represent the future of the planet, according to Mbembe?
+4) What does the view from Africa say about the future of the planet, according to Mbembe?

 Class Topics: